The Lady in Red (Chris de Burgh song)

-"The Lady in Red" is a song by British-Irish singer-songwriter Chris de Burgh.
-It was released on 20 June 1986 as the second single from the album Into the Light.
+"The Lady in Red" is a song by Irish singer-songwriter Chris de Burgh.
+It was released on 20 June 1986, by A&M Records, as the second single from his eighth album, Into the Light (1986).
 Charting at number one in several countries and reaching the top three in the United States, the song was responsible for introducing de Burgh's music to a mainstream audience worldwide.
+However, this song was his only major international hit.

 Creation

 The song was written in reference to his wife, Diane, who used to come and watch him perform at his parents' hotel.
 It was released on the album Into the Light.
 On the British TV series This Is Your Life, de Burgh said that the song was inspired by the memory of when he first saw Diane, and how men so often cannot even remember what their wives were wearing when they first met.
-It is written in the key of Bb major, and the drum pattern is performed by a Roland TR-808 drum machine.
+It is written in the key of B♭ major, and the drum pattern is performed by a Roland TR-808 drum machine.